Tanujarora100/Devops-Interview-Notes/Devops-Notes/Tools/Git.md

 `GitHub`:
  - GitHub is a web-based hosting service that provides a centralized platform for Git repositories.

-- It adds additional features on top of Git, such as a web interface, collaboration tools, issue tracking, pull requests, and code reviews.`
+- It adds additional features on top of Git, such as a web interface, collaboration tools, issue tracking, pull requests.

 ### How do you rename a branch in Git ?